Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 17 Desember 2024 10.42.22 UTC
+- WIB: Selasa, 17 Desember 2024 11.31.50 UTC
-- WITA: Selasa, 17 Desember 2024 11.42.22 UTC
+- WITA: Selasa, 17 Desember 2024 12.31.50 UTC
-- WIT: Selasa, 17 Desember 2024 12.42.22 UTC
+- WIT: Selasa, 17 Desember 2024 13.31.50 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: success
+Kategori: nature